cmigazzi/P5_Pur_beurre/README.md

 When you've found the product, the application displays a substitute.
 If you want, you can save the substitution for later.

-## Retrive a substitution
+## Retrieve a substitution

-On main menu, enter 2 and the application displays the list of all substitution
+On main menu, enter 2 and the application displays the list of all substitutions.